manips-sai-org/sai-common/docs/docs_main.md

-## Sai2-Common
+## Sai-Common

-Sai2-common contains a collection of utility classes to use with the other sai2 libraries.
+Sai-common contains a collection of utility classes to use with the other sai libraries.
 It provides the following:
 * Implementation of a butterworth filter for eigen objects
 * A c++ redis client based on hiredis to easily exchange data between programs (in particular eigen objects)
 * A logger class to log data to text files